Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ## taxon

-Genus or species (in the binomial form) of the entity, without the author abbreviation (eg Populus, Vitis vinifera).
+Genus or species (in the binomial form) of the entity, without the author abbreviation (_e.g._ Populus, Vitis vinifera).

 | Status | Cardinality | Constraints |
 | :---: | :---: | :---: |